therealssj/hardware-wallet-js/DOCUMENTATION.md

 Asks the hardware wallet to create a new random mnemonic (seed) and use it.

 *Params:*
+- wordCount: Should be set to 12 or 24, this will be the number of words for the seed.
 - usePassphrase: If set to true, a passphrase will be requested before being able to perform some operations (the hardware wallet may save the passphrase until it is disconnected, to avoid asking for it very frequently).